Skip to content

 Merge Criteria

-A PR is auto-merged when:
+A PR has auto-merge enabled when:

 1. Author Check: PR is from dependabot[bot] or tydukes